ecmwf/metview-docs/docs/macro/functions/thermo.rst

 .. describe:: fieldset pott_m(...)

    Computes the potential temperature from fieldsets on (hybrid) model levels.
-This is a Metview icon function, for detailed documentation please see Potential Temperature.
+This is a Metview icon function, for detailed documentation please see :func:`pott_m`.

-.. describe:: fieldset pott_pl(...)
+.. describe:: fieldset pott_p(...)

    Computes the potential temperature from fieldsets on pressure levels.
-This is a Metview icon function, for detailed documentation please see Potential Temperature.
+This is a Metview icon function, for detailed documentation please see :func:`pott_p`.

 .. describe:: fieldset relhum(...)

    Computes the relative humidity from specific humidity fieldsets.
-This is a Metview icon function, for detailed documentation please see Relative Humidity.
+This is a Metview icon function, for detailed documentation please see :func:`relhum`.

 .. describe:: number relative_humidity_from_dewpoint(t: number, td: number)